 Sony Tough G | 258 MB/s | 296 MB/s |

-When testing sustained Disk Write Captures, the card’s performance is very consistent bouncing around 260MB/s.
-After multiple 16GB tests to heat the card, I did not see a performance drop.
+When testing sustained Disk Write Captures, the card’s performance consistently bounces around 260MB/s.
+I did not see a performance drop after multiple 16GB tests to heat the card.

 Compatibility

 The Sony G Tough SD Card is rated at v90 and will run in UHS-I or UHS-II cameras.
-When used in UHS-I cameras it will only run at UHS-I speeds.
+However, when used in UHS-I cameras, it will only run at UHS-I speeds.

 SD UHS-I / UHS-II devices

-SDHC – 32GB cards limited to 4GB file sizes and uses a 32-bit file system.
+SDHC – 32GB cards are limited to 4GB file sizes and use a 32-bit system.

 SDXC – 64GB cards or greater, uses a 32-bit file system, and no file size limit.